sinsniwal/iitm-server-bot/README.md

 If you have any questions or suggestions, please feel free to contact the repo owner at mohit.sinsniwal.dev@gmail.com

-Alternatively, you can contact other developers via [Discord (https://discord.gg/5j9cEyMH)](https://discord.gg/5j9cEyMH).
+Alternatively, you can contact other developers via the [Discord Server](https://discord.gg/iitm-bs-students-762774569827565569).
 Search for people with the `developer` role.